 How Many Different Kinds of Associate Degrees Are There?

 If you are thinking of completing an associate's degree, you'll have many options.
 Learn about these options and what you'll study in an associate degree program.
-Discover which associate's degree might be might for you.
+Discover which associate's degree might be right for you.

 There are many different kinds of associate's degree programs offered by community colleges, technical schools and 4-year colleges and universities.
 These programs can typically be completed in two years or less and offer students the chance to pursue a postsecondary degree in a variety of topics without committing to a 4-year bachelor's degree program.
 There are associate degrees that are designed to prepare students for entry-level careers, such as the Associate of Applied Science, and there are associate degrees designed to prepare students to transfer to a 4-year degree program, such as the Associate of Arts.